heliophysicsPy/heliophysicsPy.github.io/_pages/docs/suggested_tools.md

  * [GitHub Actions](https://github.com/features/actions)
     * We recommend checking out GitHub Actions as an alternative to [TravisCI](https://travis-ci.com), which had been the go-to continuous integration tool for years until it was acquired by Idera and subsequently became expensive
  * [ReadTheDocs](https://readthedocs.org)
-    * An excelent documentation tool that automates the building, versioning, and hosting of your docs
+    * An excellent documentation tool that automates the building, versioning, and hosting of your docs
  * [pytest](https://docs.pytest.org/en/stable/)
     * The pytest framework makes it easy to write small tests, yet scales to support complex functional testing for applications and libraries
  * [coverage.py](https://coverage.readthedocs.io/en/coverage-5.5/)